1 Scope of the Policy

 4. Requirement for disclosure at admissions

-4.1 Applicants applying through UCAS complete a declaration on the UCAS form relating to criminal convictions.
+4.1 Applicants applying for relevant courses through UCAS complete a declaration on the UCAS form relating to criminal convictions.
 The notes provided by UCAS to assist students in completing their form provide guidance on what convictions need to be declared and for which types of courses.
-As outlined above, for the courses in 2.1 above which confer a license to practice, all convictions must be declared.
+As outlined above, for the courses in 3.1 above which confer a license to practice, all convictions must be declared.
 For those on other courses, only those that are unspent must be declared.

 4.2 Applicants applying directly via the University are also required to provide information relating to convictions on their University application form.